hknutzen/Netspoc/technical.markdown

 {% include table.html no="5." img="./images/cluster_path_mark-simple5.png" txt="Adding further path information to the loop exit node." %}

-To indicate, that the path to the stored next node leads through a loop, the interface also holds an attribute `loop_ entry` storing a reference to the first loop node
+As the depth first search approach can be rather expensive, especially with loop clusters, search space is reduced to those loops that are actually and necessarily passed on the path from source to destination.

-As the depth first search approach can be rather expensive, especially with loop clusters, search space is reduced to those loops that are actually and necessarily passed on the path from start to end node.
+{% include image.html src="./images/cluster_navigation.png" title="Path trough a loop cluster:" description="Only loops 1, 3 and 5 need to be passed on a way from source to destination." %}

-To identify these loops, `cluster_navigation` is called on the (start,end) node pair.
+To identify these loops, `cluster_navigation` is called with the nodes where the loop cluster is entered and left as arguments.
 It identifies paths through the loop cluster in a way similar to the basic `path_mark` algorithm.
-Beginning at the loops of end and start node, steps are iteratively taken towards `zone1`.
-Within every step, the navi lookup hash is filled, that stores for every loop those loops that are purposeful to enter from the actual loop on the path from start to end node.
+Beginning at the loops of the given nodes node, steps are iteratively taken towards lower distances.
+Within every step, a navigation lookup hash is filled, that stores for every loop those loops that are purposeful to enter from the actual loop on the path from start to end node.
 When the navi hash is completely filled, it is attached to start node and can be used to limit search space during cluster path mark: Whenever a new node is to be entered during depth first search, the loop of the actual node can be looked up in navi.
 If the loop of the next node is not within the set of purposeful loops, the node to enter can not lie on the searched path.
 It can therefore be excluded from the serach space.

 (picture - simplified cluster-navigation?)